-We are a loose collective of visual artists and authors from the South West, whose work sometimes involves artist books, zines and other primarily analogue outputs.
-We share these and exhibit as a collective, which allows us to show a selection of analogue work which is as diverse as our practices.
+We were a loose collective of visual artists and authors from the South West, formed in 2018, whose work sometimes involved artist books, zines and other primarily analogue outputs.
+We shared these and exhibited as a collective in 2018-19, which allowed us to show a selection of analogue work as diverse as our practices.

 In 2019 we were in the Digging for Victory exhibition at TAAG, Teignmouth from 23rd February to 1st March.